EWU 603-01: Campus Safety, Security, and Crime Prevention

 University Police work cooperatively with external law enforcement.
 They maintain mutual agreements with state and local law enforcement agencies.
 They also work closely with federal agencies whenever necessary.
 The prosecution of all criminal offenses, both felony and misdemeanor, are conducted at the Municipal, Superior, or Federal Courts in Spokane County

 University police are also authorized to enforce the lawful orders, regulations, and policies promulgated by the EWU Board of Trustees for the safety, security and/or welfare of students, employees, and guests of the University.
-If offenses involving University rules and regulations are committed by a student, University Police may also refer the individual to the Office of Student Rights and Responsibilities.
+If offenses involving University rules and regulations are committed by a student, University Police may also refer the individual to Student Rights and Responsibilities.

 2-4.
 Responsibilities for Violence Prevention, Control, and Response